Mental health services

 Developing mental health services with services for substance abusers

-Many municipalities combine mental health services with services for substance abusers.
+Many wellbeing services counties combine mental health services with services for substance abusers.
 Social and health services collaborate on the prevention and treatment of mental health and substance abuse problems.
-Municipalities coordinate public, NGO and private services for substance abusers as a functional entity.
+Wellbeing services counties coordinate public, NGO and private services for substance abusers as a functional entity.